YAC: Bridging Natural Language and Interactive Visual Exploration with Generative AI for Biomedical Data Discovery: Dataset Description

-In this paper, we demonstrate the capabilities of YAC on four different datasets.
-Three datasets are from biomedical data portals of consortia funded by the United States National Institutes of Health (NIH) that are part of the Common Fund Data Ecosystem (CFDE). \textbf{HuBMAP}, from the data portal of the NIH Human BioMolecular Atlas Program~\cite{snyder_human_2019}, contains 320 data fields across three entities, with the largest file containing 4,515 rows. \textbf{SenNet}, from the data portal of the NIH Cellular Senescence Network~ \cite{lee_nih_2022}, contains 35 data fields across six entities, and the largest file has 2,740 rows.
+We have tested YAC on four different datasets, two of which will be discussed in detail in this paper.
+Three datasets are from biomedical data portals of consortia funded by the United States National Institutes of Health (NIH) that are part of the Common Fund Data Ecosystem (CFDE). \textbf{HuBMAP}, from the data portal of the NIH Human BioMolecular Atlas Program~\cite{snyder_human_2019}, contains 320 data fields across three entities, with the largest file containing 4,515 rows and is the dataset used in our user study. \textbf{SenNet}, from the data portal of the NIH Cellular Senescence Network~ \cite{lee_nih_2022}, contains 35 data fields across six entities, and the largest file has 2,740 rows.
 Finally, \textbf{4DN}, from the NIH 4D Nucleome Data Portal~\cite{dekker_4d_2017, roy_elucidating_2023}, contains 101 fields, 20 entities, with a maximum file size of 50,570 rows.
-All of these datasets are included in the training data that we fine-tuned our model with.
-To illustrate the generalizability of YAC, we also include a dataset outside of our training data.
-The commonly used \textbf{Penguins} dataset \cite{gorman_ecological_2014, horst_allisonhorst_2020} contains a single data table, nine data fields, and 344 rows.
+To illustrate YAC with a simpler, more familiar dataset, we also include the \textbf{Palmer Penguins} dataset \cite{gorman_ecological_2014, horst_palmerpenguins_2020}, which contains a single data table, nine data fields, and 344 rows.